-Starting on October 28th through November 10th, 2018, five hip hop artists traveled to Nigeria as part of the Next Level program.
-Beatmaker Ami Kim, Dancer Kyle “JustSole” Clark, Graffiti/Aerosol Artist Brandon “Nosey42” Marshall, and MC Christopher “Def-i” Mike-Bidtah joined team manager Junious Brickhouse to perform for audiences and collaborate with local artists to promote cross-culture exchange and conflict resolution.
-The team was part of a larger Next Level cohort of twenty American MC’s, DJ’s, beat makers, and hip hop dancers leading exchange programs across the globe.
-You can read more about the artists here.
-Follow us on social media to stay up to date with our current trip!
+From October 28th through November 10th, 2018, five hip hop artists traveled to Nigeria as part of the Next Level program.
+Beatmaker Ami Kim, Dancer Kyle “JustSole” Clark, Graffiti/Aerosol Artist Brandon “Nosey42” Marshall, and MC Christopher “Def-i” Mike-Bidtah joined by team manager Junious Brickhouse performed for audiences and collaborated with local artists to promote cross-culture exchange and conflict resolution.
+The team was part of a larger Next Level cohort of twenty American MC’s, DJ’s, beatmakers, and hip hop dancers leading exchange programs across the globe.
+You can read more about the artists below.
+Follow us on social media to stay up to date on current trips!

-Originally from Durham, NC, Kim made headlines in the region during her climb to the top of its indie music scene through her thought-evoking lyrics and soulful songs resulting in performances with 9th Wonder, Chrisette Michelle, Citizen Cope, Wyclef Jean, Raekwon, Rapsody, Macy Gray, and concerts in over 400 venues and nationally & internationally.
-A Queen City music award winner and SESAC publisher, Kim released her debut full-length album “Life Of A Hologram” in 2013 that lead up to a hip-hop ambassadorship in Bangladesh and a residency as a cultural ambassador for the US Cultural Affairs Department with the international music incubator Onebeat.
-In 2015, Charlotte Magazine named her album in it’s “Top 10 Must Own Albums” and in the AfroPunk album review, commentator Ayara Pommells describes kim’s debut work as a “conceptual masterpiece”.
+Originally from Durham, North Carolina, Kim made headlines in the region during her climb to the top of its indie music scene through her thought-evoking lyrics and soulful songs resulting in performances with 9th Wonder, Chrisette Michelle, Citizen Cope, Wyclef Jean, Raekwon, Rapsody, Macy Gray, and concerts in over 400 venues nationally & internationally.
+A Queen City music award winner and SESAC publisher, Kim released her debut full-length album “Life Of A Hologram” in 2013 that lead to a hip hop ambassadorship in Bangladesh and a residency as a cultural ambassador for the US Cultural Affairs Department with the international music incubator Onebeat.
+In 2015, Charlotte Magazine named her album in it’s “Top 10 Must Own Albums” and in the AfroPunk album review, commentator Ayara Pommells describes Kim’s debut work as a “conceptual masterpiece.”

-Currently, Kim is traveling to various cities in the US and abroad performing, collaborating, and writing as a topline songwriter & vocalist for DivineTracks.com while also collaborating with Berlin-based artist 6zm on their side project @DragonsInGardens
+Currently, Kim is traveling various cities in the US and abroad performing, collaborating, and writing as a top-line songwriter & vocalist for DivineTracks.com while also collaborating with Berlin-based artist 6zm on their side project @DragonsInGardens

 Brandon Marshall is a Tennessee-based aerosol artist with a B.F.A in Graphic Design from the University of Memphis.
-Since graduating, he has been working as a visual artist specializing in mural-making and public art with a strong focus on community engagement.
-Marshall’s current professional endeavors stem from an extensive background in the Hip Hop Community as a Graffiti Artist, B-Boy, promoter, and educator.
+Since graduating, he has worked as a visual artist specializing in mural-making and public art with a strong focus on community engagement.
+Marshall’s current professional endeavors stem from an extensive background in the hip hop community as a Graffiti Artist, B-Boy, promoter, and educator.
 He has secured wall space and painted at mural festivals from Denver to Melbourne, and constantly strives for excellence within each of his artistic practices.

-Cristopher is also an experienced youth workshop provider and an community activist.
-He has worked with College, High School, Junior High, and Elementary School students teaching creative writing, song recording, the art of beat-making, and the fundamentals of hip hop culture.
-Aside from his dedication to hip hop education, he has also supported environmental movements as an activist within the indigenous community.
-Recently Christopher helped raise over 1.8 million dollars for the legal defense of Water Protectors in Standing Rock via live concert fundraising.
+Christopher is also an experienced youth workshop provider and an community activist.
+He worked with college, high school, junior high, and elementary school students teaching creative writing, song recording, the art of beat-making, and the fundamentals of hip hop culture.
+Aside from his dedication to hip hop education, he also supported environmental movements as an activist within the indigenous community.
+Recently, Christopher helped raise over 1.8 million dollars for the legal defense of Water Protectors in Standing Rock via live concert fundraising.